stmar89/AlgEt/doc/ListOfCommands.md

 *Check if the order is Gorenstein at the prime ideal P.*

-# List of functions
+# List of instrinsics in PrintSave.m:
- in PrintSave.m.m:
 --

 <pre>